opendocsg/slw-judgments-backfill/2000_SGHC_34/report.md

 explain one facet of the underlying reason for the rule.
 Unbeknown to me, the law had turned a full circle.
 I shall explain this later.

-## Next, Hua Khian Ceramics Tiles Supplies Pte Ltd [1992] 1 SLR 884 I refused a claim for general damages for injury to reputation
+## Next, Hua Khian Ceramics Tiles Supplies Pte Ltd <span class="citation">[1992] 1 SLR 884</span> I refused a claim for general damages for injury to reputation

 ## in a breach of contract case.
-Finally, in the case of Lee Kuan Yew v Tang Liang Hong [1999] 3 SLR 630 ruled that the law will
+Finally, in the case of Lee Kuan Yew v Tang Liang Hong <span class="citation">[1999] 3 SLR 630</span> ruled that the law will

 not award general damages for mental distress when damages are to be assessed on a breach of contract basis.
 In that case, I made a further attempt to explain another facet of the underlying reason for the rule.
 The last of the trilogy was affirmed by the